Savannah Fire & Emergency Services: History

 Fire protection in Savannah was first organized in the British-administered Province of Georgia in 1759 with a volunteer force of firefighters.
 On March 11, 1825, the Savannah Fire Company was officially formed.
 On February 1, 1867, the Savannah Volunteer Fire Department was established, and on February 1, 1890, the Savannah Fire Department was established as a paid firefighting force of 47 men.
 In 1911, the Savannah Fire Department became the first fully motorized fire department in the United States.

 City officials announced the closure of the Downtown company in November 2018, due to budgetary reasons.

 Both Engine 16, and Marine One would be placed on a minimal maintenance schedule, with the 15 firefighters assigned to the station dispersed to other stations.

-Divisions
+Organization

 Savannah Fire and Emergency Services is divided into 6 divisions of operation: Operations, Training, Logistics, Special Operations, Investigations, and the Fire Marshal's Division.

-Fire station locations and apparatus

 The Savannah fire department currently operates out of 15 fire stations located throughout the city; it is organized into 3 battalions, each commanded by one battalion chief each shift.
-The SFES operates a fire apparatus fleet of 15 engine companies, 5 ladder companies, 2 rescue companies, 4 hazardous materials (haz-mat.) units, 1 haz-mat./decontamination (decon.) trailer, 2 marine units (fireboat), 1 rehabilitation (rehab.) unit, 2 brush units 1 Georgia Search and Rescue (GSAR) trailer, and numerous special, support, and reserve units.
+The SFES operates a fire apparatus fleet of 15 engine companies, 5 ladder companies, 2 rescue companies, 4 hazardous materials (haz-mat.) units, 1 haz-mat./decontamination (decon.) trailer, 2 marine units (fireboat), 1 rehabilitation (rehab.) unit, 2 brush units, 1 Georgia Search and Rescue (GSAR) trailer, and numerous special, support, and reserve units.